johnsimmons2/learning-java/1-basics/README.md

 *Declaraing* a variable is when you tell the compiler to allocate space for the variable.
 You are telling the compiler, hey, prepare yourself because I am going to fill this area of memory with something, so you can use it later.
+Its like saying, "there is a house on the street X" but without describing the house or saying what is inside it.
+Its just preparing the conversation for the house and saying what street its on.

 *Initializing* is where you tell the compiler what value to give this memory location.
 Without initialization a variable cannot be used.
 For example, `int x` is declaring the integer x.
 If